 Discuss a Folsom Personal Injury Lawyer

 If you suffer injuries in a retail store accident, you may be able to recover economic and noneconomic damages.
 However, in many cases, storeowners will deny that they knew about the condition that caused your injuries.
 It is essential to consult a Folsom personal injury lawyer in the California area who has experience handling these cases on behalf of plaintiffs.
 Our principal, Travis G. Black, previously worked in the insurance industry and understands how insurers think.
-For a free consultation, call Black & DePaoli at 916-962-2896 or contact us online.
+For a free consultation, call The Law Office of Black & DePaoli, PC at (916) 962-2896 or contact us online.